 Hear me out.

 Fiber: Is it Necessary for a Healthy Gut?

 First off, there are two types of dietary fiber: insoluble and soluble.
 Insoluble fiber is the stuff we’re told to eat in order to “keep stuff movin,'” although insoluble fiber doesn’t dissolve in water.
 In fact, it passes through our digestive tract virtually untouched.
 Not even the bacteria in our gut flora can easily digest it.
 It’s said to be good for us because it can “bulk up our stool,” but there’s mounting evidence to support that it can actually be detrimental to digestive health (4).
 Rather than aiding our bowels, it can elongate and irritate them.
 What’s more, studies have shown that reducing fiber consumption actually reduces constipation (5).

 2. Isn’t Eating Too Much Meat Bad for the Heart?

-For years public health officials have encouraged us to limit our consumption of meat (especially red meat) due to its connection with heart disease and cancer.
-However, despite popular opinion, there is no strong evidence that links cardiovascular disease and intake of meat, cholesterol, or total fat.
+For years public health officials have encouraged us to limit our consumption of red meat due to its connection with heart disease and cancer.
+However, despite popular opinion, there is no strong evidence linking the intake of meat, cholesterol, or fat to cardiovascular disease.